 - Recognize some early warning signs that typically precede early onset gum disease

 Stopping gum disease in its tracks is imperative for optimal oral health.
 With this in mind, we put together this article as a resource to take action against gum disease.
-We asked dentists from around the country on different tips and tricks to prevent gum disease, along with their unique insight on what makes plaque and gum disease such a bad combination for optimal oral health.
+We asked general and cosmetic dental services from around the country on different tips and tricks to prevent gum disease, along with their unique insight on what makes plaque and gum disease such a bad combination for optimal oral health.

 We’ll review certain foods and beverages to avoid, which tools (if any) may help in the fight against plaque, and other things you can do to keep your gums and teeth as healthy as possible.
 Why is this important?
 Inflammation in the mouth (caused primarily by periodontal disease) is linked to serious health problems, including heart attacks.

 Bottom line: if you keep your mouth healthy, the rest of your body has a better chance of staying healthy!

 Benjamin A Lawlor BSC, DDS, of Maine Cosmetic Dentistry, recommends any water rinsing device for a post-meal clean, but still thinks the classic dental tools – floss, a toothbrush (regular or mechanical) and toothpaste – are still the best devices for stopping plaque formation.
 “Think of plaque like grease on a dish.
 Sure you can rinse the dish off under water, but only when you use a sponge or other abrasive device can you truly remove all the residue,” said Dr. Lawlor.
 “A toothbrush is like the sponge and the mechanical action is what reduces and removes the plaque.”